Governance and management

 - the provision of medical care and facilities in such manner as the Trustees shall from time to time in their absolute discretion think fit;

-- the research into the care of the elderly and the publication of the useful results thereof; and
+- the research into the care of older people and the publication of the useful results thereof; and

 - the provision of accommodation and care for older people.

 It is governed by a Board of Trustees, who can each serve up to two four year terms of office and meet four times per year.